lethanhtrung7412/CS50_wiki/README.md

 Read through GitHub’s Markdown guide to get an understanding for how Markdown’s syntax works.
 Pay attention in particular to what Markdown syntax looks like for headings, bold text, links, and lists.

 By having one Markdown file represent each encyclopedia entry, we can make our entries more human-friendly to write and edit.
 When a user views our encyclopedia entry, though, we’ll need to convert that Markdown into HTML before displaying it to the user.

+# Run code
+1. Download this repo
+2. Move to the project directory,